SAC Honors Academy Program

 We have partnered with universities and agencies in the community who want to collaborate with our students through academic research or hands on experiences.
 Some academic conference participation can lead to transfer scholarships.
 Some community service positions can lead to internships (paid and unpaid), full-time positions or career exploration.

-- Once you receive an email that you qualify for the Honors Academy Program, attend your SAC Group Advising appointment as scheduled.
+- Once you receive an email that you qualify for the Honors Academy Program, we will send you information on your next steps.

-- At this advising appointment your name will be given to the organizers.
-The organizers will share the Honors Academy advising Zoom information for you to join us.
-You will have an opportunity to learn more about our Program, complete your admission and ask questions.
+- You will have an opportunity to learn more about our Program, complete your final admission requirements, and ask questions.

 - Space is limited.
 Once Honors fall classes fill, you will have to wait until the next regular semester to officially join the program.